domenico-piol/SCCstore/README.md

 As said, it is intended to be run on Kubernetes, but it does perfectly work also locally w/o a container environment.

+#### Certificates
+Firstly, you will need a certificate.
+Ideally in p12 format (jks works as well).
+Let's create a self-signed certificate and create a p12 from it:

+    openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem
+    openssl pkcs12 -inkey key.pem -in certificate.pem -export -out certificate.p12

+For the Kubernetes use-case, we need to base64 encode the p12 certificate and store it into a secret.
+On a Mac you do:

+    base64 -i certificate.p12 -o base64.txt

 #### Run locally w/o Kubernetes
 tbd.